demirfirat/sports-center-reactive/README.md

 https://github.com/user-attachments/assets/4e2275cf-2469-4b3e-8832-93a5cfe4eb6d

 ## Project Overview
-Sports Center is a website designed to provide users with detailed information about various fitness classes such as Yoga, Solo, Group and Stretching.
-The site also offers insights into personal trainers, products for sale, and includes a contact form for users to reach out.
-This platform is intended to make fitness information and services more accessible.
+Sports Centre is a website designed to provide users with detailed information about various fitness classes such as Yoga, Solo, Group and Stretching.
+The site also provides information about personal trainers, products for sale and includes a contact form for users to reach out.
+This platform aims to make fitness information and services more accessible.
+By using React.js, more modern and fluent usage has been achieved.
 ## View Demo
 [Live Demo](https://sports-center-reactive.vercel.app/)